Bibiane Schoofs

-Bibiane Schoofs (born 13 May 1988), previously known as Bibiane Weijers, is a Dutch professional tennis player.
+Bibiane Schoofs (born 13 May 1988), previously known as Bibiane Weijers, is a Dutch former professional tennis player.

-On 11 June 2012, she reached her career-high WTA singles ranking of 142, whilst her best doubles ranking was world No. 83 on 2 April 2018.
+On 11 June 2012, she reached a career-high WTA singles ranking of 142, whilst her best doubles ranking was world No. 77 on 6 November 2023.
 She married on 7 July 2014, and took her husband's surname, however, in late 2016, reverted to her maiden name, Schoofs.

 In December 2016, she became national singles champion under that name.

 In her career, she has won eight singles tournaments on the ITF Women's Circuit, three of them in 2011.
-In doubles, she has won 21 ITF titles, three of them in 2017.
+In doubles, she has won 23 ITF titles, three of them in 2017.
 At age 29, she won the doubles title at the 2017 Mumbai Open, a tournament on the Challenger-level.
-In January 2018, she won her first doubles title on WTA Tour, at the tournament of Auckland and second in Lyon in 2023.
+In January 2018, she won her first doubles title on WTA Tour, at the Auckland Open, her second in Lyon in 2023, and the third 2024 on grass, at her home tournament Rosmalen Open.

-Playing for Netherlands Fed Cup team, Schoofs has a win–loss record of 3–9.
+Playing for the Netherlands Billie Jean King Cup team, Schoofs has a win–loss record of 6–10 as of May 2025.

-Career highlights
+Career

 2011

 Her best season so far has been in 2011 when she climbed more than 250 places in the rankings and won two $25k tournaments, in Montpellier and Middelburg.
 She also reached the finals in Prague and Zwevegem.

 At the end of the season, Schoofs qualified for the Luxembourg Open, thus making her debut in a WTA Tour event.
 She played Angelique Kerber in the first round and recorded the biggest win of her career, defeating the world No. 29 in three sets after being down 6–2, 2–0.
 She then caused another upset against world No. 62, Canadian Rebecca Marino, defeating her in the second round in three sets.
 Her run was ended by British qualifier Anne Keothavong in the quarterfinals where she was beaten 6–3, 6–2.